-SCAIP or the Student Conduct Committee Chair will notify the accused student of the decision promptly after the conclusion of the Administrative Review or Hearing, but not later than twenty (20) working days after the Review or Hearing.
+The Office of Judicial Affairs or the Student Conduct Committee Chair will notify the accused student of the decision promptly after the conclusion of the Administrative Review or Hearing, but not later than twenty (20) days after the Review or Hearing.
 Notice of the decision shall be given as follows:

-- To the Accused Student or Student Organization: SCAIP or the Chair shall provide written notice to the student or organization of the decision in the case. - To the Referring Party: If the referring party is a faculty member or campus official, copies of SCAIP's or the Student Conduct Committee's report and the decision may be provided, in accordance with legitimate educational interest criteria as articulated by the Family Education Rights and Privacy Act. - To the Alleged Victim of a Crime of Violence: If the referral involved a violent crime, the alleged victim of the crime must be informed of the results of any disciplinary action and appeal, in accordance with law and University policy.
+- To the Accused Student or Student Organization: The Office of Judicial Affairs or the Chair shall provide written notice to the student or organization of the decision in the case. - To the Referring Party: If the referring party is a faculty member or campus official, copies of the Office of Judicial Affairs or the Student Conduct Committee's report and the decision may be provided, in accordance with legitimate educational interest criteria as articulated by the Family Education Rights and Privacy Act. - To the Alleged Victim of a Crime of Violence: If the referral involved a violent crime, the alleged victim of the crime must be informed of the results of any disciplinary action and appeal, in accordance with law and University policy.